Impossible Foods CEO Pat Brown says VCs need to ask harder scientific questions

 TC: Venture investors have backed some of those companies.
 So I’m wondering what you think about VCs in food.
 Do they know what they’re doing?

-Brown: It’s not about VCs in food actually.
+PB: It’s not about VCs in food actually.
 I love VCs, and particularly the ones that invested in us.
 But it is truly astonishing how little diligence they do in terms of the actual science that underlies some tech companies.

 I’m talking to these guys saying, ‘Ask me a hard scientific question.
 Dig dig dig!’
 It doesn’t happen.